curtwarfield/blog.linuxmonthly/README.md

 # blog.linuxmonthly

 This repository is for the LinuxMonthly blog.
-Remember to fetch before making changes.
+Remember to fetch before making changes!